istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 this approach completely bypasses the sidecar, essentially disabling all of Istio's features for the specified IPs.
 You cannot incrementally add service entries for specific destinations, as you can with the `ALLOW_ANY` approach.
-Therefore, this configuration approach is only recommeded as a last resort when, for performance or other reasons, external access cannot be configured using the sidecar.
+Therefore, this configuration approach is only recommended as a last resort when, for performance or other reasons, external access cannot be configured using the sidecar.
 {{< /warning >}}